Agility-Internship/Duong-The-Hien-Javascript/practice-02/README.md

 ## REQUIREMENT

 * Displays a list of phones for sale by price filter and manufacturer.
-Users can also view listings of phones at other price points by desired manufacturers.
+Users can also view listings of phones at other price points by desired manufacturers
 * The app has 3 features:
     - Show all products without any filter first
     - Includes filters to help customers choose the product they want